PeterCamilleri/mysh/README.md

 To erase the value of a variable, use:

-    $name=
+    set $name=

 To display the name/value of a variable, use:

-    $name
+    set $name

-To display all variable names/values use just enter a single $ sign.
+To display all variable names/values use just enter "set".
 As an escapement, the string $$ maps to a single $.
 Some variables that are used in mysh are:

 Variable    | Description
 ------------|--------------------------------------------